USE OF FORCE 6 PART TELEVISION MINI SERIES

 THAT'S A WRAP ON FIRST BLOCK OF FEATURE FILM

-Sarah Hatherley's extraordinary skill set, acquired over a career as an advertising Writer, Director, Creative Director, and Director of Strategy Planning, with 8 years as a Board Director of Clemenger BBDO Melbourne, before embarking on her own film / publishing / brand business, means that Hatherley has unparalleled strategic creative capacity.
+As an advertising Writer, Director, Creative Director, and Director of Strategy Planning, with 8 years as a Board Director of Clemenger BBDO Melbourne, before embarking on her own film / publishing / brand business, Hatherley has unparalleled strategic creative capacity.

 LOST SOUL WORLD PREMIERE SITGES, SPAIN